influential-warriors-and-leaders

 Comparison of Major Knightly Orders

 While all orders shared common Christian foundations, their rules diverged based on primary mission: military conquest, hospitaller care, or political colonization.
-Examining three major orders reveals these differences.
+Examining three major orders reveals these differences in detail.

 The Knights Templar: Secrecy and Military Rigor